-Marshawn Lynch And Raiders Reportedly Agree To Contract…Or Have They?
+Marshawn Lynch And Raiders Reportedly Agree To Contract — Or Have They?

 “If u kno me you kno my business is my business and if u don’t kno me that’s a fun fact for ya… when sh** get REAL I’ll let you kno!!!!”
 Lynch’s Twitter says.
 And so far there hasn’t been any confirmation from the Raiders either.

-[Featured image by Randy Shropshire/Getty Images for Activision.]
+[Featured Image by Randy Shropshire/Getty Images for Activision.]